CS171/Homework_instructions/week-02/lab/Lab.md

 3. **Bootstrap JS**

 	Bootstrap provides some JavaScript components, too.
-In this lab our focus is on CSS, but you should include the *Bootstrap JavaScript* and the required *jQuery JavaScript library* too, otherwise there may be problems with some components.
+In this lab our focus is on CSS, but you should include the *Bootstrap JavaScript Bundle*, otherwise there may be problems with some components.

-    Just like you did with bootstrap's CSS file, copy-paste bootstrap's JS files and load them in your ```basics.html```.
+    Just like you did with bootstrap's CSS file, copy-paste bootstrap's JS bundle script tag and load it in your ```basics.html```.
 Once again, use the ```Copy``` button in the upper right to avoid errors.
-Place the three ```<script>``` near the end of your pages, right before the closing ```</body>``` tag, to enable them. jQuery must come first, then Popper.js, and then our JavaScript plugins.
+Place the ```<script>``` near the end of your pages, right before the closing ```</body>``` tag.
     In your header link to the bootstrap minified CSS: ```bootstrap.min.css```

    >Note that we are linking to online versions of the CSS and the Javascript libraries.
 Alternatively, we could download local copies into the project directory, and link to them.

 4. **Reload ```basics.html```in your browser**

 	* Do you notice any changes?
 	* Open the *Web Inspector* and check the different styles

 5. **Bootstrap Grid**

     Let's make use of bootstrap, shall we?
 Once of the most basic but at the same time most useful feature is bootstrap's grid system.
-Here's the link to the documentation: [https://getbootstrap.com/docs/4.5/layout/grid/](https://getbootstrap.com/docs/4.5/layout/grid/)
+Here's the link to the documentation: [https://getbootstrap.com/docs/5.1/layout/grid/](https://getbootstrap.com/docs/5.1/layout/grid/)

     Below, you will find an example of the bootstrap grid.
 It is important to understand the hierarchy that the grid system uses: A div-container, i.e. ```<div class="container">``` serves as a parent for one or more div-rows, i.e. ```<div class="row">```, while a div-row serves as the parent for multiple div-columns, i.e. ```<div class="col">```.
     ```
    <div class="container">
        <div class="row">